Fall Impressionism

 fall wind 秋の風

-takes the unknown road
+takes the unknown road 未知の道行く

-spreading wings
+spreading wings 伸ばす

 aki no kaze, michi no michiyuku, hane nobasu

 “As I left my cabin home in the woods of Virginia on a sunny October morning, I sensed the purpose of my trip to Japan was not exactly what I had thought.
 I planned to be open.
 I hung up the overalls, put on my best jeans and freshly oiled boots, happy to be on the road again.
-I wondered what life lessons lay ahead.” (from
+I wondered what life lessons lay ahead.” (from Whisper of the Land, essay "Unknown Road")

 I came to Japan in the fall of 1979 on the wings of wanderlust.
 It wasn’t long before I figured out Red Wing work boots weren’t the best footwear for visiting people’s homes and temples where you always had to take your shoes off.
 I soon went to a department store and bought a fashionable pair of Mizuno brand white sneakers.

-jika tabi, which I was told translated as “earth shoes”.
+When visiting an organic farmer in the mountains outside Kyoto I discovered jika tabi, which I was told translated as “earth shoes”.
 I immediately went to the country store and bought a pair.
 In my mind they still are the perfect footwear for gardening, especially in small Japanese gardens when walking on delicate moss or odd shaped stepping stones and when working my own small hand dug beds in my garden.
 They are also great for climbing and trimming trees.
 Made not of leather but of cloth and rubber, there is something special about the soft way these shoes touch the earth.

-jika tabi.
+So here is a photo of my old work boots which never got much use in Japan and a pair of my favorite jika tabi.
 To read more about where I have walked in both pairs of shoes check out my memoir-like collections of essays, "Whisper of the Land” from which the above haiku and quote come from.
 Celebrating the fourth anniversary of its publication, "Whisper of the Land" is on sale for the special price of 1,000 yen ($10) - plus shipping (In Japan 180 yen, outside Japan $5 - special rate) - offer good until Jan 31st, 2019.
 Please message or email me (edoATedophoto.com) with your email address if interested or order through my website.

 http://whisperoftheland.com/buy.html